Dashboard

 Forms Needing Review

 Section titled “Forms Needing Review”Lists release forms from the last 24 hours that have not been reviewed yet.
-Tap a form to open the review dialog directly from the dashboard.
+Forms are grouped by service — if a customer has multiple forms (e.g. from multiple piercings), they appear together with a Review All option to batch-mark all forms as reviewed in one action.
+Tap any form to open the review dialog directly from the dashboard.
 See Reviewing Forms for more on the review process.

 Just Completed